yodrew/yodrew.github.io/_pages/hygiene.md

 &nbsp;

 [^1]: Herbert Shelton, [*Natural Hygiene: Man's Pristine Way of Life*](https://bit.ly/euphoriaquote)\*, elegantly paraphrased by TC Fry, [*Life Science Health System*](https://bit.ly/lifesciencehealth)\*.
-[^2]: Sadly, White established a tradition of abusing people from the pulpits of Adventist churches.
+[^2]: White helped renew the spirit of Reformation in America in her books and visions.
+Sadly, she did it by plagiarizing much of her brilliant books.
+And she started a tradition of abusing people from the pulpits of Adventist churches.
 I recommend against visiting.
-But Walter Veith's lecture series, ["Total Onslaught"](https://adtv.watch/series/total-onslaught), is electrifying.
+But the lecture series of Adventist, Walter Veith, ["Total Onslaught"](https://adtv.watch/series/total-onslaught), is electrifying.
 He correlates major historical figures, events, and ideas—and the strange forces often at work in them—with the Bible and its prophecies.
 [^3]: Herbert Shelton, [*Science and Fine Art of Natural Hygiene*](/f/hygiene.pdf)\*, back cover.
 [^4]: religion, Latin, re (_again_) + leg (_law_), an internal binding to law.
-It is a mad act, making people strange.
+It is a desperate act, making people strange.